 A medical/compassionate withdrawal request may be made in cases in which serious illness or injury (medical) or extreme personal circumstances (compassionate) prevents a student from continuing his or her classes, and incompletes or other arrangements with the instructor are not possible.
 Usually the consideration is for complete withdrawal.
 All applications for withdrawal require thorough and credible documentation.
-However, application for less-than-a-complete-withdrawal must be especially well documented to justify the selective nature of the partial medical/compassionate withdrawal.
+However, application for less than a complete withdrawal must be especially well documented to justify the selective nature of the partial medical/compassionate withdrawal.

 Medical withdrawal.
 When a student wishes to withdraw from one or more classes for personal medical reasons, that student may request a medical withdrawal.
 This policy covers both physical health and mental health difficulties.
-Approval of a medical withdrawal aids the student in two ways:

-- 1. It is considered an unrestricted withdrawal, regardless of when it occurs; and - 2.
-According to the policies of the Student Fee Payment Office, the student may be refunded a greater portion of tuition and/or fees paid for the semester than the published university refund schedule would normally allow.
+Approval of a medical withdrawal aids the student because, according to the policies of the Student Fee Payment Office, the student may be refunded a greater portion of tuition and/or fees paid for the semester than the published university refund schedule would normally allow.

 Compassionate withdrawal.
 A request for compassionate withdrawal will be approved only in rare and extraordinary circumstances such as the unexpected special care needs of a seriously ill child, spouse, domestic partner, parent, or a death in the student's immediate family.
 A compassionate withdrawal will not be approved in circumstances caused by poor planning or poor choices on the part of the student.
-Approval of a compassionate withdrawal aids the student in the two ways listed above under Medical Withdrawal.
+Approval of a compassionate withdrawal aids the student in the same way as a Medical Withdrawal.

 Procedures.
 A student requesting a medical/compassionate withdrawal is referred to the dean's designee of the college of the major.
 A non-degree student is referred to the dean's designee of the college with which he or she is primarily affiliated.
 The dean's designee determines the appropriateness of the medical/compassionate withdrawal request and whether an administrative hold is indicated.
-If an administrative hold was issued, removal of the hold must be authorized by the designee before the student can register for a future semester or be readmitted to the university.
+If an administrative hold is issued, removal of the hold must be authorized by the designee before the student can register for a future semester or be readmitted to the university.